FlyMandi/PWSH-Collection/README.md

 If not, you will have to call each script either by relative or absolute paths.\
 Example: `"C:\users\FlyMandi\Downloads\script.ps1" -f flag1 -t -flag2`

-//TODO: create package to be installed via `scoop`

 # Set Alarm with mpvnet (WIP)
 [Script to set alarm from CLI](scripts/set-alarm.ps1)